Spring Garden Revival

 Professional Plant Selection Standards & Native Species Prioritization for Hull’s Climate Zone 6b

-Plant selection in Hull should prioritize native Massachusetts species adapted to USDA Zone 6b, balancing coastal and inland microclimates.
+Plant selection in Hull should prioritize native Massachusetts species adapted to USDA Zone 6b, with consideration for coastal salt exposure and microclimate.
 Recommended natives include Rudbeckia (black-eyed Susan), Echinacea (coneflower), Aster spp.
 (New England aster), Monarda (bee balm), and Asclepias (milkweed).
-Selection criteria must address sun/shade, moisture, salt tolerance (especially near the coast), and deer resistance.
-Disease resistance and seasonal succession (spring to fall bloom) are essential for sustainable displays.
+Evaluate site-specific factors: sun/shade, moisture, salt and deer resistance, and disease tolerance.
+Plan for seasonal succession to ensure continuous bloom.
 Avoid invasive species as listed by the MA Invasive Plant Advisory Group.
-Professional standards require documentation of plant sources and site-specific suitability.
+This approach supports pollinator health and long-term sustainability.

 Professional Installation Standards, Planting Techniques & Quality Assurance in Hull